-Many businesses have peaks (and therefore troughs) in their marketing communications activities (for instance, a a new product launch) and then things tail off.
-It’s great to have a burst but you need to continue it consisently.
+Many businesses have peaks (and therefore troughs) in their marketing communications activities (for instance, a new product launch) and then things tail off.
+It’s great to have a burst but you need to continue it consistently.
 Remember the sand timer?
-Well this burst approach will ensure it runs out before your next big push and that means the client has forgotten you.
+Well, this burst approach will ensure it runs out before your next big push and that means the client has forgotten you.

 Don’t get blinded by shiny new objects

 This is a tough one.
 There are lots and lots of channels you could be using to engage with your clients but my advice is to find the few (that your clients use) that you can use well and consistently – and focus on them, rather than getting sidetracked by the latest marketing tool, new piece of software or channel.

 Less is more and keep it simple are 2 thoughts that spring to mind here.

 If you want to keep the sand timer filled then plan ahead.
 This is why a marketing strategy and a marketing plan (and a content plan) is crucial – it tells you the best ways to reach your target audience and how & what you are going to say to them, and when.
 This ensures you are consistent with your audience communications, and you create messages that resonate with them (not just sales messages but genuinely adding value).

 Most of my target audience knows this (after all it’s what they do for a lot of their clients) but it doesn’t mean they do it!
 Often my job is to hold a mirror up to the client and remind them what they already know!
 I often say, I am not teaching you anything new, just reminding you what you already know and holding you to account to do it!